-

 Learning Outcomes

-- An understanding of brand elements, brand positioning and the role of brand values in creating a compelling brand message.
+- Develop an understanding of brand elements, brand positioning and the role of brand values in creating a compelling brand message.

-- An insight into the contribution of marketing programmes to brand equity.
+- Recognise the contribution of marketing programmes to brand equity.

-- A greater awareness of the relationship between marketing communications and brand building.
+- Critically assess the relationship between marketing communications and brand building.

-- An insight into brand strategies, managing brand portfolios, and leveraging strong brands over time.
+- Formulate brand strategies and learn how to leverage strong brands over time.

 Assessments